kirill-linnik/openai-memory-demo/README.md

-# Demo app
+# Azure OpenAI RAG + memory Demo app

+## Infrastructure
+Obviously, that uses Azure infrastructure.
+You will need to create following resources (please, follow the sequence):
+1. Azure OpenAI:
+	1. Please, create chat completion deployment. `GPT-4o` is used in this case, but feel free to experiment with others.

 ## Running locally
 If you want to test it, you need two things:
-* Install docker
+1. Install docker
-* Create file, for example `.demo.env` and add the following content there:
+2. Create file, for example `.demo.env` and add the following content there:
 ```sh
 AZURE_OPENAI_CHATGPT_DEPLOYMENT=<name of your chat gpt deployment>
 AZURE_OPENAI_ENDPOINT=<endpoint of your Azure Open AI deployment>